-Erosive osteoarthritis is a form of osteoarthritis with an additional erosive or inflammatory phenomena though the patients are negative for rheumatoid factor negative.
+An erosive osteoarthritis is a form of osteoarthritis with additional erosive or inflammatory phenomena though the patients are negative for rheumatoid factor negative.

-It most commonly affects of the distal and proximal interphalangeal joints of the hand.
-First carpometacarpal joint is affected less frequently.
-Joints of foot are affected less commonly.
+It most commonly affects the distal and proximal interphalangeal joints of the hand.
+The first carpometacarpal joint is affected less frequently.
+Joints of the foot are affected less commonly.
 Joints such as the hip and shoulder may also be very rarely affected.

 Female are affected 12 times more than males.
 The typical presentation is seen in postmenopausal females.

 Clinical presentation of the erosive osteoarthritis can be confused with seronegative rheumatoid arthritis or psoriatic arthritis.